 Firs Park was a stadium in Falkirk, Scotland, the home of East Stirlingshire FC of the Scottish Football League.
 The stadium was located on Firs Street, close to Falkirk town centre.

-In 2007, the police had restricted attendance to 750 due to the insufficient number of exits in case of emergency.
+In 2007, the police had restricted attendance at Firs Park to 750 due to the insufficient number of exits in case of emergency.
+Costs associated with bringing it up to Scottish Football League standards were deemed too high and efforts to redevelop the ground came to nothing.
 The ground was eventually closed and abandoned in 2008 (picture above is from one of the final games) and was demolished in January 2012.
-The capacity had been raised to 1800 with 200 seated before closure but still costs associated with bringing it up to Scottish Football League standards were deemed too high and efforts to redevelop the ground were abandoned.
+The capacity had been raised to 1800 with 200 seated before closure.

-The club was briefly merged with Clydebank Juniors FC in 1964 and moved away from Firs Park however the supporters won a legal challenge and East Stirlingshire FC returned the following season, albeit with the roof and floodlights now removed following the previous year’s unsuccessful merger and move to Kilbowie Park.
-Few changes were made to the stadium until 1992 when the main stand was replaced with a near replica.
+The club was briefly merged with Clydebank Juniors FC to become East Stirlingshire Clydebank in 1964 and moved away from Firs Park to Kilbowie Park in Clydebank.
+That year, the club’s supporters won a legal challenge and East Stirlingshire FC returned to Firs Park the following season, albeit with the roof and floodlights now removed.
+ES Clydebank was dissolved and the club returned to their original name and legal status.

-The final match at Firs Park was a 3-1 win against Montrose FC.
-They moved to Ochilview Park the following season and share the ground with Stenhousemuir FC.
-Firs Park lay abandoned for 4 years before finally being demolished in 2012.
+In 2008, East Stirlingshire FC moved to Ochilview Park, sharing the ground with Stenhousemuir FC.
+Firs Park lay abandoned for a further four years before finally being demolished in 2012.